chef/chef-web-docs/content/saas/get_started.md

 Lastly, run a client list command to verify a successful connection to the new organization.

-* Run the following command: `knife client list` and ensure a validator entry is returned (Example: myorg-validator)
+* Run the following command: `knife client list` and ensure a validator entry is returned (Example: myorg-validator).

 {{< note >}}

-You will need to sign up for the [Customer Support](https://community.progress.com/s/supportlink-landing).
+You must sign up for the [Customer Support](https://community.progress.com/s/supportlink-landing).

 Once you have created the user, [download](https://community.progress.com/s/downloads-chef) the Workstation for Amazon Linux 2.